HiddenMonk/Unity3DCustomCharacterControllerCapsuleCollisionDetection/README.md

 I just want to put this free asset I found here.
 Its an asset that has a bunch of handy Debug.Draws such as Capsule, Sphere, etc...

 https://www.assetstore.unity3d.com/en/#!/content/11396

+###Questions?

+You can post here on the unity forums http://forum.unity3d.com/threads/sourcecode-custom-character-controller-capsule-collision-detection.429504/